jurgenwigg/py3S60/newcore/Doc/faq/design.rst

    z++;

-Only the ``x++`` statement is executed if the condition is true, but the indentation leads many to believe otherwise.
-Even experienced C programmers will sometimes stare at it a long time wondering as to why ``y`` is being decremented even for ``x > y``.
+Only the ``x++`` statement is executed if the condition is true, but the indentation leads you to believe otherwise.
+Even experienced C programmers will sometimes stare at it a long time wondering why ``y`` is being decremented even for ``x > y``.

 Because there are no begin/end brackets, Python is much less prone to coding-style conflicts.
 In C there are many different ways to place the braces.
-After becoming used to reading and writing code using a particular style, it is normal to feel somewhat uneasy when reading (or being required to write) in a different one.
+If you're used to reading and writing code that uses one style, you will feel at least slightly uneasy when reading (or being required to write) another style.

 Many coding styles place begin/end brackets on a line by themselves.
 This makes programs considerably longer and wastes valuable screen space, making it harder